-GRSE received PRSI National Awards 2023 for 'Best PSU for Implementing CSR' on 25 Nov 2023 and $13^{th}$ ICC PSE Excellence Award 2023 for 'CSR & Sustainability' on 20 Dec 2023.
+GRSE received PRSI National Awards 2023 for 'Best PSU for Implementing CSR' on 25 Nov 2023 and 13th ICC PSE Excellence Award 2023 for 'CSR & Sustainability' on 20 Dec 2023.

-IV.
+III.
 Composition of CSR Committee

 SI.
-No. Name of Director Designation / Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year (a) Shri Sanjeeb Mohanty Part-Time Non-Official (Independent) Director Chairperson 3 3 (b) Shri R K Dash [1] Director (Finance) Member 3 0 (c) Cdr Shantanu Bose, IN (Retd) Director (Shipbuilding) Member 3 2 (d) DIG Subrato Ghosh, ICG (Retd) [2] Director (Personnel) Member 3 3
+No. Name of Director Designation / Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year (a) Shri Sanjeeb Mohanty Part-Time Non-Official (Independent) Director Chairperson 3 3 (b) Shri R K Dash ^[1] Director (Finance) Member 3 0 (c) Cdr Shantanu Bose, IN (Retd) Director (Shipbuilding) Member 3 2 (d) DIG Subrato Ghosh, ICG (Retd) [2] Director (Personnel) Member 3 3

-[1] Ceased as a member of the Committee w.e.f.
+^[1] Ceased as a member of the Committee w.e.f.
 28 Jun 2023 and no Meetings were held during his tenure.

-- V. The web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company- https://grse.in/board-of-directors-and-committees/ and https://grse.in/board-of-directors-and-committees/ and https://grse.in/board-of-directors-and-committees/ and https://grse.in/csr-projects-and-policy/ - VI.
-The details of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social responsibility Policy) Rules, 2014, if applicable (attach the report).- Not applicable as per the Companies (CSR Policy) Amendment Rules, 2021. - VII.
+- IV.
+The web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the company- https://grse.in/csr-projects-and-policy/ - V. The details of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social responsibility Policy) Rules, 2014, if applicable (attach the report).- Not applicable as per the Companies (CSR Policy) Amendment Rules, 2021 - VI.
 Details of the amount available for set off in pursuance of sub-rule (3) of rule 7 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 and amount required for set off for the financial year, if any

 SI.
-No. Amount required to be set- off for the financial year, if any (in ₹) NIL
+No. Financial Year Amount available for set-off from preceding financial years (in ₹) Amount required to be set- off for the financial year, if any (in ₹) NIL

-- VIII.
+- VII.
 Average net profit of the company as per section 135(5). - (a) Two percent of average net profit of the company as per section 135 (5) -